Peter Attia is a medical doctor who focuses on the science behind living a longer, healthier life.

 That being said, it’s still possible to gain insight from what Peter does, given his detailed explanations around what he does, doesn’t and why.

 As part of research for this section, I’ve looked back at the different times Peter has discussed supplements.
-Start in 2011 and working to the present.
-It’s also encouraging to see how much Peter’s supplementation has changed over time – we’re all in the same boat with regards to research and understanding changing over time, and the need to constantly update our beliefs.
+Starting in 2011 and working to the present.

 To save time, I’ve linked some of the main supplements he has discussed, so you can jump to those sections: